Battle of Hyrba: Motives

-The battle
+Battle

 Concerning the troops types, it is unknown whether or not the Persian infantry engaged in the battle.
 It is most likely Cyrus and the cavalry he had escaped with from Media fought directly with the Median cavalry Astyages had sent to bring Cyrus back.
 Cyrus might have known he needed all his men when fighting Astyages's best cavalry, for when battle had started, Cyrus with his will and superior numbers had the advantage.
 Nicolas goes as far as to say Cyrus first displayed his bravery in this battle.
 Nevertheless, Cyrus's tactics proved successful in maintaining the war.
 In Herodotus' Histories, he hints the first battle between the Persians and Medes, which Harpagus goes over to Cyrus, and most of the Medes either joined Cyrus or were killed, with a small force escaping back to Media.
 This seems to go in accordance with Nicolaus' account of the first battle.